18 Jul 2025

 One study also found that when parents helped children make connections between maths and their real lives, students were more likely to keep studying maths in later years.
 Even saying things like, ‘Let’s figure this out together’ or ‘It’s okay to struggle—that’s how we learn,’ sends a strong, positive message to your child.

-A home environment that values effort over right answers can build confidence.
 Showing curiosity and talking through problem-solving helps children see maths as a skill that can be developed.
 There is also growing research that indicates that girls can feel more stress and anxiety toward maths.

-Working with your child’s school
+Partnering with your child’s teacher for success

 Schools are reshaping the way they teach children to understand, build skills and talk about maths.
 When schools and families partner together, children are more likely to feel positive and capable in maths.